PerseusDL/treebank_data/README.md

 Copyright 2014 The Perseus Digital Library, Tufts University

 Contents of this repository are licensed under a [Creative Commons Attribution-ShareAlike 3.0 United States License](http://creativecommons.org/licenses/by-sa/3.0/us/).

+The copyright to various components of the AGLDT belongs to various groups and organizations and users should consult the individual files for the credits as to who did what, but all materials published in the AGLDT are available under a [Creative Commons Attribution-ShareAlike 3.0 United States License](http://creativecommons.org/licenses/by-sa/3.0/us/).